design-first/system-runtime/README.md

 ## What is Runtime ?

-#### a JSON Runtime Environment
+#### a System Runtime Environment

 [JSON](http://json.org) is traditionnaly used to represent data.
 We use this format to store the model, components and methods of your application.
-Runtime can run JSON that contains your application as a JRE (JSON Runtime Environment).
+Runtime can run JSON that contains your application as a SRE (Sytem Runtime Environment).

 Runtime has APIs to serialize your JavaScript code into JSON.
 This JSON can be then imported and executed in a client or server application.